EdwardFry/blog/content/posts/decorator.md

 ---
-title: "The Decorator"
+title: "Python Decorators"
 date: 2023-01-31T17:09:20Z
 draft: false
 ---

-The Decorator is used to add behaviour to an existing function.
+In python, decorator are used to add behaviour to an existing function.
 Decorators allow the programmer to run logic before and after a function runs.
 In the example below the `example_decorator` prints `"Before function runs."`, runs the function that it decorates (in this case the function `do_something`) then prints `"After function runs."`